 We’re proposing changes to speed limits in the Clutha District, to improve safety in line with the Government’s nationwide ‘Road to Zero’ campaign, which has a target of reducing deaths and serious injuries on our roads by 40% by 2030.

-Consultation has now opened on Clutha District Council’s draft Speed Management Plan 2024 – 2027.
+Consultation has now closed on Clutha District Council’s draft Speed Management Plan 2024 – 2027.
 This will be made up of four documents:

 - Draft Speed Management Plan 2024 – 2027 – Safe Speeds Around Our Schools